Dealing with Diabetes: The Road to Developing an Artificial Pancreas

 - Analyze your results and determine how accurate this artificial pancreas model is.

 - Since the baking soda solution you prepared is at the same concentration as the vinegar, they should make a neutralized solution when the same amount of each have been mixed together.
-This means that 200 mL of vinegar should be neutralized with 200 mL of baking soda solution.
+This means that 100 mL of baking soda solution should be neutralized with 100 mL of vinegar.
 (If you want to see the math behind this, check out the FAQ section in the Help tab.)

-- Because the "Vinegar" bowl had 200 mL of vinegar (from step 8) and the "Baking Soda" bowl had 300 mL of baking soda solution (since you prepared 400 mL in step 4, but removed 100 mL in step 6), the pump should have ideally stopped when 100 mL of baking soda was remaining in its bowl.
-How close were the results (from step 16) to 100 mL baking soda solution?
-Was there too much or too little baking soda remaining?
+- Because the "Baking Soda" bowl had 100 mL of baking soda (since you prepared 200 mL in step 4, but removed 100 mL in step 6) and the "Vinegar" bowl had 200 mL of vinegar (from step 8), the pump should have ideally stopped when 100 mL of vinegar was remaining in its bowl.
+How close were the results (from step 16) to 100 mL vinegar?
+Was there too much or too little vinegar remaining?

-- There are many reasons why it may not have taken exactly 200 mL of baking soda solution to neutralize the 200 mL vinegar solution.
+- There are many reasons why it may not have taken exactly 100 mL of vinegar solution to neutralize the 100 mL baking soda solution.
 Here are some possible sources of error, but you may think of additional ones:

 - The circuit may not have been accurately normalized (in step 10).

-- The potentiometer might have been bumped during testing.
+- The potentiometers might have been bumped during testing.

 - Liquid from either bowl may have been spilled during testing.

-- The baking soda solution was not stirred enough while it was being added to the "Vinegar" bowl.
-If this happens, the conductivity sensor may still detect an acidic solution, even though parts of the solution in the bowl have been completely neutralized (or may even be basic).
+- The baking soda bowl was not stirred enough while vinegar was being added.
+If this happens, the conductivity sensor may still detect a basic solution, even though parts of the solution in the bowl have been completely neutralized (or may even be acidic).

 - Mistakes in preparing the baking soda solution should not actually be a source of error.
 Do you know why this is?